Omnidens: Distribution

-Omnidens is a member of the Chengjiang Biota of China, which dates to approximately 520 Ma, during Cambrian Stage 3.
-Omnidens-like mouthparts have also been found in the slightly younger Xiaoshiba Lagerstätte.
+Omnidens is found in both the Chengjiang Biota and the Xiaoshiba Lagerstätte of China, putting their age at approximately 520 Ma, during Cambrian Stage 3.
+O. amplus and O. qiongqii are both known from the Chengjiang, but specimens identified as O. qiongqii are the only Omnidens species present at Xiaoshiba, where it is found in relative abundance (hundreds of specimens, primarily mouthparts).
 Pambdelurion, which has mouthparts nearly identical to those of Omnidens, is from the Sirius Passet Lagerstätte of Greenland.